jace-kline/thesis/thesis.md

 [Figure: Example of "decomposing" complex varnode]

 We first implement an approach to recursively strip away the "complex layers" of a varnode to its most primitive decomposition.
 This primitive decomposition produces a set of one or more primitive varnodes.
 For example, an array of elements is broken down into a set of its elements (decomposed recursively).
 A struct is broken down into a set of varnodes associated with each of its members (decomposed recursively).
+Unions present a special case since the members share a common, overlapping region of memory.
+Hence, to decompose a union, we transform it into an *UNDEFINED* primitive type with the same size as the union.

 We apply this primitive decomposition to each varnode in the sets of ground truth and decompiler varnodes.
 With the two sets of decomposed varnodes, we leverage the same variable comparison approach described previously to compare the varnodes in these sets.
 The resulting comparison information is treated as a separate analysis from the unaltered varnode sets.